img

 CHILD SUPPORT

 Child support obligations are a first priority of financial support arising from separation or divorce.
-Child support obligations can arise in many different types of custody and access circumstances and are generally enforced until a child is deemed to be independent of parental care and control.
+Child support obligations can arise in many different types of parenting time (custody and access) circumstances and are generally enforced until a child is deemed to be independent of parental care and control.

-While some child support scenarios are straight forward, others may be more complex involving issues of residency arrangements, a determination of a parent’s income especially for self-employed persons, and calculation of arrears or back child support payable.
+While some child support scenarios are straight forward, others may be more complex involving issues of shared or equal parenting time and specific residency arrangements.
+A determination of one or both parents’ incomes, especially for self-employed persons, and the calculation of arrears and/or retroactive child support payable may also be involved.

 Before agreeing to a child support payment regime, contact us to make sure you have the legal information you need to ensure that your arrangements are appropriate and enforceable.

-Also, if your child support arrangement has changed since you arrived at your agreement or obtained your court order, you may need legal advice to revisit the support.
-This can also include making arrangements to share in the payment of post-secondary education costs.
+Also, if your child support arrangement has changed since you arrived at an agreement or obtained a court order, you may need legal advice to revisit or update the child support regime.
+This can also include making arrangements to share in the payment of section 7 special or extraordinary expenses which require contribution beyond Guideline Table child support.
+Post-secondary (college & university) education costs can also arise as the children move through and complete high school.

 SPOUSAL SUPPORT